-How trucking companies make victim’s or their family members look bad, and why that impacts your case:
+How trucking companies make victim's or their family members look bad, and how that could impact your case

-Trucking companies who cause truck accidents love nothing more than to try to portray good families as dysfunctional to lower the jury’s opinion of the case.
-If you’ve been in a trucking accident, the aftermath can be difficult to deal with and even harder to understand.
+Trucking companies facing the substantial costs of a civil suit after a crash love nothing more than to try to portray good families as dysfunctional to lower the jury's opinion of the plaintiff.
+If you've been in a trucking accident, the aftermath can be difficult to deal with and even harder to understand.
 During your recovery, you may not even realize that there are things that need to be done to make sure that the trucking company responsible for your injuries is brought to justice.
-In a trucking accident claim – especially ones that result in fatalities – the amount of damages recovered can potentially be a high sum and the trucking company, their lawyers, and their insurance companies will go to great lengths to defend against your claim.
+In a trucking accident claim - especially ones that result in fatalities - the amounts of damages at stake are often substantial and consequently the trucking company, their lawyers, and their insurer will all go to great lengths to defend against your claim.

-One of the more underhanded tactics that trucking companies use is trying to turn the jury against you by misrepresenting your character or relationship with a loved one.
-This is an attempt to devalue your claim.
+One of the more underhanded tactics that trucking companies use in an attempt to devalue your claim is trying to turn the jury against you by misrepresenting your character or relationship with a loved one.
 In essence, they are arguing that, in a personal injury case, you, the victim, are a bad person.
-Or, in a wrongful death case, that your relationship wasn’t strong with the victim so you didn’t lose as much in the accident as you would’ve if you were in a close relationship.
+Or, in a wrongful death case, that your relationship wasn't that strong with the victim when they died, so you didn't lose as much in the accident as you would've if you were closer.

 Questions Answered in This Article: